kp-pham/calculator/README.md

 | Error | `Fn` + `F9` | Error | None
 | Error | `.` | Error| None

-- The calculator allows the user to enter numbers for the operand.
-  - The user selects an operation.
--
-- The calaculator performs the calaculation.
--
+The states of the calculator can be represented as composite states in a state diagram to better represent the states of the internal implementation of the calculator.

 *For more information about state diagrams, click [here](https://en.wikipedia.org/wiki/State_diagram).*